-Karl Hurn is the Programme Director for the Industrial Design and Technology Programme at Loughborough Design School.
+Karl Hurn is the Placements Co-ordinator at Loughborough Design School.

 Karl graduated in 1995 with a BA (Hons) in Industrial Design.
 He worked in consultancy before moving to Hotpoint Domestic Appliances, then a division of GE Alliances, to work as an industrial designer in white goods.
 He worked as an Industrial Designer for 7 years before becoming an academic in 2002.